brihadeesh/brihadeesh.github.io/content/misc/how-culture-has-affected-natural-selection-in-man.md

 Culture is arguably unique to humans.
-It possibly arose from the need to manage larger groups of people that congregated near agricultural fields as Jared Diamond suggests in Guns, Germs and Steel (Diamond 1998) although it may have originated in tribal or hunter-gatherer societies.
+It possibly arose from the need to manage larger groups of people that congregated near agricultural fields as Jared Diamond suggests in Guns, Germs and Steel&nbsp;[^fn:1] although it may have originated in tribal or hunter-gatherer societies.
 It is strongly linked with religion which can viewed as a cement holding together larger population masses.
 Recent developments in its research suggests two perspectives of culture: an outcome of natural selection which considers humans part of “nature” and culture as a purely human construct which arose as a consequence of advanced emotional intelligence which natural selection (according to believers of this theory) cannot explain.
 In order to see the effects on natural selection, one has to take a neutral stance.

-It is established that natural selection cannot be evaded (see Dawkins 1976) and as an outcome of this culture can be viewed as a consequence of natural selection.
+It is established that natural selection cannot be evaded&nbsp;[^fn:2] and as an
+           outcome of this culture can be viewed as a consequence of natural selection.
 In other words, culture, in the context of human evolution, was selected for since it subsidised the struggle for life for the group.
 Individuals have to forego some individual “rights” in order to support the group as a whole.
 These “rights” include privacy, a certain amount of aggression towards others in the groups – things such a revenge – and so on.
 This is in essence altruistic which is inherently a group selected trait.
 The development of fire, agriculture, medicine and later various technologies have indeed helped the human race jump forward in the evolutionary struggle.
 This is, however, at the level of the group (group here refers to human society).

 One inevitably comes across workers who suggest that culture has influenced the natural of man and has in a certain sense of the word